 U.S warns Cubans away from sea crossings amid protests, but most cross on land

-NEW YORK, July 13 (Reuters) - U.S. Secretary of the Department of Homeland Security Alejandro Mayorkas on Monday told any migrants fleeing unrest in Cuba: "Let me be clear: If you take to the sea, you will not come to the United States."
+NEW YORK (Reuters) -U.S. Secretary of the Department of Homeland Security Alejandro Mayorkas on Monday told any migrants fleeing unrest in Cuba: “Let me be clear: If you take to the sea, you will not come to the United States.”

 Since Biden took office in late January, the number of Cubans arriving at the U.S.-Mexico border has risen sharply.
 This fiscal year through May, which began in October, border officials encountered more than 22,000 Cubans, the highest level in more than a decade.